HLOIE Electric Scooter Parts

 Frame and hardware

-Structural components and hardware help maintain the stability of folding scooters.
+Structural components and hardware help maintain the stability and usability of folding scooters.

 - Folding mechanisms